-COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Community Associations support and advocate for residents in their local communities and make submissions to Council.
+Community outcomes How our activity contributes to the community outcome Social Well-being Our communities are healthy, safe, inclusive and resilient Everyone is included and involved, can participate in decision-making and is able to enjoy a good quality of life, wherever they come from and whatever their age, abilities or income.
+The Golden Bay and Motueka Community Boards represent and act as an advocate for the interests of their communities.
+They also maintain an overview of services provided by Council within their communities and communicate with community organisations and special interest groups.
+They are separately elected advisory bodies and are not Council Committees.
+Community Associations support and advocate for residents in their local communities and make submissions to Council.
 Ward Councillors maintain close relationships with their local community associations.
 Advisory Groups are established and coordinated by Council for specific user groups.
 The advisory groups help to guide Council decisions, normally on the use and function of a Council asset.
-Economic Our region is supported by The CCTOs provide an economic return to Council Well-being an innovative and and ratepayers and also provide employment sustainable economy opportunities.
-Our Council provides Everyone has the opportunity to participate in the leadership and fosters community's major decisions and information is easy partnerships including with to obtain. iwi, fosters a regional perspective, and The Governance activity ensures that democratic encourages community processes are undertaken and supports the work of engagement elected members.
+Economic Well-being Our region is supported by an innovative and sustainable economy The CCTOs provide an economic return to Council and ratepayers and also provide employment opportunities.
+Our Council provides leadership and fosters partnerships including with iwi, fosters a regional Everyone has the opportunity to participate in the community's major decisions and information is easy to obtain. perspective, and encourages community engagement The Governance activity ensures that democratic processes are undertaken and supports the work of elected members.

-WHO BENEFITS/WHOSE ACT CREATES THE NEED PERIOD OF BENEFIT RATIONALE FOR SEPARATE FUNDING All citizens within Tasman District benefit from the democratic and governance processes, elections, and funding economic development.
+Who benefits/whose act creates the need Period of benefit Rationale for separate funding All citizens within Tasman District benefit from the democratic and governance processes, elections, and funding economic development.
 Residents in Golden Bay and Motueka benefit from their community board activities.
 Businesses in the Richmond and Motueka benefit from the business association activities.
 Immediate A significant portion of the activity is of public benefit, meaning user charging is not feasible for much of this activity.
 Identifying separate funding assists in the accountability and transparency of Council's costs on part of this activity.